Alfred Wegener Institute for Polar and Marine Research: Sylt

 The Wadden Sea Station Sylt is located on the North German island Sylt.

-It was founded in 1924 as an oyster laboratory to study the decline of oyster stocks and in order to study how they could be cultivated.
-In 1937, the name changed from oyster laboratory to Wadden Sea station.
-The station grew, and in 1949 the station was shifted from the northernmost edge of the island to the current location, next to the harbor of List.
+It was founded in 1924 by the Biologische Anstalt Helgoland as an oyster laboratory to study the decline of stocks of the European flat oyster (Ostrea edulis) and try to discern how these molluscs could be cultivated.
+In 1937, the name changed from Oyster laboratory to Wadden Sea station.
+The station grew, and in 1949 the station was shifted from the northernmost edge of the island to the current location, north of the harbor of List.
 In 1998 the station became part of AWI.
-Nowadays, there are about 30 scientists and technicians.
-Two guest houses allow to perform workshops and video conferences are possible with the AWI headquarters.
+Currently, there are about 30 scientists and technicians working at the station year round with many guest scientists and university courses visiting during the summer months for guest research.
+Two guest houses and a modern course room allow to perform workshops and video conferences are possible.

-The research focuses on coast ecology and coast geology.
-In the 1930 there have been oyster reefs below the mussel banks at the water level.
-Below these, there have been sabellaria reefs which have been destroyed by fishery.
-Nowadays there are only the mussel banks left.
+The research focuses on coastal ecology and coastal geology.
+In the 1930s and earlier there existed European oyster reefs in areas below the Blue mussel banks at the water level.
+Below these, there existed sabellaria reefs which later were destroyed by fishery.
+Nowadays there are mixed beds of Blue mussels and the introduced Pacific oyster.

 Helgoland

 The Biologische Anstalt Helgoland is situated at on the island Heligoland (German: Helgoland).
-The station exists since 1892.
+The station has existed since 1892.
 Scientists study the ecology of the North Sea in this research station.